Disk encryption: Implementations

 There are multiple tools available in the market that allow for disk encryption.
 However, they vary greatly in features and security.
 They are divided into three main categories: software-based, hardware-based within the storage device, and hardware-based elsewhere (such as CPU or host bus adaptor).
 Hardware-based full disk encryption within the storage device are called self-encrypting drives and have no impact on performance whatsoever.
-Furthermore, the media-encryption key never leaves the device itself and is therefore not available to any virus in the operating system.
+Furthermore, the media-encryption key never leaves the device itself and is therefore not available to any malware in the operating system.

 The Trusted Computing Group Opal Storage Specification provides industry accepted standardization for self-encrypting drives.
 External hardware is considerably faster than the software-based solutions, although CPU versions may still have a performance impact, and the media encryption keys are not as well protected.

+There are other (non-TCGA/OPAL based) self-encrypted drives (SED) that don't have the known vulnerabilities of the TCG/OPAL based drives (see section below).
+They are Host/OS and BIOS independent and don't rely on the TPM module or the motherboard BIOS, and their Encryption Key never leaves the crypto-boundary of the drive.

 All solutions for the boot drive require a pre-boot authentication component which is available for all types of solutions from a number of vendors.
 It is important in all cases that the authentication credentials are usually a major potential weakness since the symmetric cryptography is usually strong.